LavKushwaha01/Browser-VS-Code/README.md

 # Browser VS Code Launcher 🌐

-This project lets you launch a cloud-hosted version of VS Code (`code-server`) in your browser with one click, using an AWS Auto Scaling Group (ASG) to manage EC2 instances efficiently.
+Launch a cloud-hosted version of VS Code (`code-server`) in your browser with one click, powered by AWS Auto Scaling Groups for efficient and scalable instance management.

-> ⚡ **Each user gets a separate VS Code machine**, which increases **data isolation**, improves **security**, and ensures **true scalability** for large teams or multiple sessions.
+> ⚡ **Each user gets a separate VS Code machine**, ensuring **data isolation**, improved **security**, and **true scalability** for large teams or multiple sessions.

-> 💡 Performance Optimization:
+---

+## 🌟 Features

-- We always keep one backup VS Code engine running at all times.
+- **Instant-on:** Always keeps one backup VS Code engine running, so users never wait for a cold start.
-  This ensures new users can instantly access the IDE without waiting for a machine to boot up.
-- After a user closes the VS Code tab, their machine is automatically terminated after 30 seconds.
+- **Cost-efficient:** Unused instances are terminated 30 seconds after a user closes their VS Code tab.
-  This helps in reducing AWS billing costs and ensures efficient resource usage.
+- **Fully scalable:** AWS Auto Scaling Group handles automatic creation and destruction of EC2 instances.
+- **Security:** Each user runs in their own isolated environment.

 ---